Why innovate in business?

 The effects of the pandemic on companies’ innovation strategies

-The Covid-19 pandemic has accelerated the digitalization of all services and has made customer experience a top priority for companies, according to KPMG.
+The COVID-19 pandemic has accelerated the digitalization of all services and has made customer experience a top priority for companies, according to KPMG.
 It is now estimated that the pandemic, initially perceived as a punctual change, will leave its lasting mark on markets and company organizations for at least the next five years.

 Many companies have announced that they are cutting back on innovation projects.
-The consumer goods industry has been particularly hard hit by the pandemic, but it could also mark a new era for the sector: prior to the pandemic, new product performance was in steep decline after the first year, and the majority of launches were for low-value products.
+The consumer goods industry has been hit particularly hard by the pandemic, but it could also mark a new era for the sector.
+Prior to the pandemic, new product performance was in steep decline after the first year, and the majority of launches were for low-value products.
 The post-Covid era may see fewer innovations that are more in line with consumer expectations.

 Innovate to seize growth opportunities